BEASST: Behavioral Entropic Gradient based Adaptive Source Seeking for Mobile Robots: Behavioral Source Seeking

-where $P_{dBm}(\vect{x})$ is the detected signal strength at $\vect{x}$, and $P_{dBm}^\text{max}$ is the maximum and a priori known signal strength that is usually expected at the source location.
+We define the normalized measured signal strength as: where $P_{dBm}(\vect{x})$ is the detected signal strength at $\vect{x}$, where $\phi(\cdot)$ is a continuously differentiable and strictly increasing normalizing function.
+This general formulation encompasses various normalizations, where one could choose $(\phi(s) = \frac{s}{Z})$, $(\phi(s)=s / P_{dBm}^{\max})$ or any increasing function.
 In our SS, this normalized signal strength function serves as a \emph{surrogate probability density function}.
 Its value is almost $1$ at the source location and decreases with distance, reflecting the diminishing signal~strength.
 Our rigorous theoretical development presented below relies on the following assumptions regarding the characteristics of the signal strength and signal reception.
-It is worth noting that empirical studies carried out in Section~\ref{sec::Simulationa and Results} indicate the method's robust performance even in more complex real-world scenarios where obstacles and obstructions may lead to localized deviations from these ideal continuity conditions.
+It is worth noting that empirical studies carried out in Section~\ref{sec::Simulation and Results} indicate the method's robust performance in complex real-world scenarios where obstacles and noise may lead to localized deviations from ideal continuity conditions.

 \begin{assump}\longthmtitle{Single-Source Signal Profile (Unimodal and Differentiable)} For each individual signal source, the raw signal strength, $P_{\text{dBm}}(\vect{x})$, is a \emph{continuous and differentiable function} of the robot's position $\vect{x}$.
 Furthermore, $P_{\text{dBm}}(\vect{x})$ is \emph{unimodal} and possesses a \emph{single global maximum}, which unambiguously defines the unique source location $\vect{x}_s$ of its emitting source.
 As the distance from $\vect{x}_s$ increases, $P_{\text{dBm}}(\vect{x})$ continuously \emph{diminishes} ($P_{\text{dBm}}(\vect{x}) \to 0$) as $\|\vect{x}\| \to \infty$.
 This implies that the normalized signal strength, defined in~\eqref{eq::normal_Pdm}, is unimodal with a unique global maximum of $1$ at $\vect{x}_s$, and $p(\vect{x}) \to 0$ as $\|\vect{x}\| \to \infty$.\boxend \end{assump}